MicrosoftDocs/win32/desktop-src/WCS/wcsenumcolorprofilessize.md

 ---
 title: WcsEnumColorProfilesSize function
-description: Returns the size, in bytes, of the buffer that is required by the WcsEnumColorProfiles function to enumerate color profiles. ms.assetid: '1fc76f8a-dad5-4447-bffc-2df58b4201de'
+description: Returns the size, in bytes, of the buffer that is required by the WcsEnumColorProfiles function to enumerate color profiles. ms.assetid: 1fc76f8a-dad5-4447-bffc-2df58b4201de
+keywords:
-keywords: ["WcsEnumColorProfilesSize function Windows Color System"]
+- WcsEnumColorProfilesSize function Windows Color System
 topic_type:
 - apiref
 api_name: